 Besides, all sheep’s wool repels dirt – definitely a bonus for parents of young children – a quick dab with a clean cloth will remove most spills and spots.
 Then there’s that beautiful, slightly earthy, yet at the same time fresh smell of pure wool.
 Its subtle and it wears off in the fresh air – but it is there!
 Even with wool that’s been Superwash treated, you can still smell that delicate, earthy smell as well as see and feel the differences between each breed’s wool.
 Acrylic has no smell of its own, which might sound good to some, but it actually absorbs odours in that are in the air as well as the smell of any spills that manage to land on your textile creations.
 However, there are many other reasons to use wool in our projects other than the joy it brings to the crafter’s senses.

-1. Wool: embrace creativity and versatility
+1. The benefits of using wool in wool: embrace creativity and versatility

 With its natural elasticity, wool yarn allows us to experiment with intricate stitch patterns and create beautifully textured pieces.
 Wool lends itself to a wide array of projects, from cozy blankets; snuggly sweaters; beanie hats and pom-poms; intricate colour-work mittens; winter and summer socks; or lightweight summer wraps and shawls.
 It certainly elevates the quality of our creations!
 Any pure sheep’s wool, from the slightly tickly, very beautiful highland wool, to beautifully soft Merino wool, is fantastic for crisp and clear stitch definition and for knitting cables.
 Acrylic fibres don’t have the ability to cling to each other, like wool fibres do, which means that, when compared to an item crafted with wool, stitch definition is also affected – it never looks as pleasingly crisp and clear.
 If knitting cables with acrylic yarn, for example, the fibres won’t hold the stitches together to create the same impressive, uniform shapes that wool fibre does.
 You may have to pull stitches a little too tight to achieve that beautiful cable effect and that can ruin the look of the cables.